-To be completed by the regulated person

-To be completed by the regulated person •
+To be completed by the regulated person า:

 Name of Regulated Person:

-In order to use the concession we can colicence covering Class 1 (deposit taking), (services to collective investment scheme services of the Regulated Activities Order 2 Class 2 (investmennes) or Class 8 (r nt business money tran), Class 3 smission)
+In order to use the concession we can elicence covering Class 1 (deposit taking) (services to collective investment scheleservices of the Regulated Activities Order , Class 2 (investmer mes) or Class 8 (r nt busines: noney tra s), Class 3 nsmission)

 Item Yes No

-The nature / intended purpose of the reunderlying clients is known to us. elationship with the
+The nature / intended purpose of the runderlying clients is known to us. elationship with the

-We have not identified any suspicious act ivity.
+We have not identified any suspicious ac

-Written terms of business are in place coparagraph 21 (3) of the Code.
+Written terms of business are in place of paragraph 21 (3) of the Code. overing all areas of

-Confirmation has been received from the tare no underlying clients who have been a risk in the arrangement. assessed as higher
+Confirmation has been received from the third party that there are no underlying clients who have been assessed as higher risk in the arrangement.

-The customer is regulated and superv AML/CFT and has appropriate record kee ping and customer
+The customer is regulated and supervised in respect of AML/CFT and has appropriate record keeping and customer due diligence procedures in place which are fit for purpose.

 The procedures of the customer will annually.

-f, "no" is answered to any of these applicable to be used by the regulated pe ssion is n o longer
+f, "no" is answered to any of these pplicable to be used by the regulated p ssion is no longer

 Signature:

 Full Name:

 Official Position:

 Date:

 Contact details of Signatory: Address: